vladmorosanu97/frontend-from-zero-to-hero/Week 2 - Introduction in HTML5 && CSS3/Test/CSS Questions/Solutions/README.md

     * ``visibility: hidden`` simply hides the element, while it will still take up space and affect the layout of the document.
     * ``display: none`` also hides the element, but will not take up space and the page will appear as if the element is not present

-11. How can you apply a CSS rule to all elements?
+22. How can you apply a CSS rule to all elements?

+    * We can use ``*`` selector to apply a rule globally for all elements.
+Though it is not a good idea, we can use it for resetting margin and padding.

-12. How can you center a ``div`` element in a page?
+23. How can you center a ``div`` element in a page?

+    * We can center an element by applying ``margin-left`` and ``margin-right`` to auto.

-13. What are all the values of position attribute in CSS?
+24. What are all the values of position attribute in CSS?
 What is the diffference between all the positions?

+    * Possible position values are ``static``, ``relative``, ``absolute``, ``fixed``, ``inherit``, ``initial``.
+    * **Static possition**: The element is positioned according to the normal flow of the document.
+The top, right, bottom, left, and z-index properties have no effect.
+This is the default value.
+    * **Relative possition** is possitioning the element to the normal flow of the document, and then offset relative to itself based on the values of top, right, bottom, and left.
+    * **Absolute possition** remove the element from the document flow.
+That means they have no effect at all on their parent element.
+An absolutely positioned  element will therefore overlap other content unless you take action to prevent it.
+    * **Fixed possition**: The element is removed from the normal document flow, and no space is created for the element in the page layout.
+This value always creates a new stacking context.
+In printed documents, the element is placed in the same position on every page.
+    * **Inherit possition** inherits their possition property from its parent element.
+    * **Initial possition** sets this property to its default value.

 14. What is Flexbox in CSS3?

 15. What are all the units we can use in CSS3?